ChrisWiegman/chriswiegman.com/content/posts/2011-09-12-5-ways-aviation-helped-me-become-a-better-developer.md

 ### Don’t Overlook the Small Stuff

-Over the years I spent as a pilot I had a number of flights that didn’t go due to some&nbsp;seemingly&nbsp;small detail.
+Over the years I spent as a pilot I had a number of flights that didn’t go due to some seemingly small detail.
 Perhaps it was a sound in the plane, perhaps it was something else so seemingly unimportant that the airline told me to ignore it and go anyway.
 In the end my job was based on the details.
 If I ignored a sound or a regulation the lives of real people were at risk.
 This wasn’t something I could live with.

 Today, each and every project I do must receive the same care.
 If something, no matter how small, isn’t right it is my job as a professional to do something about it.
-To leave even the smallest detail to chance is a mistake made only by&nbsp;amateurs&nbsp;and fools and no one wants either label to apply to them as a professional.
+To leave even the smallest detail to chance is a mistake made only by amateurs and fools and no one wants either label to apply to them as a professional.

 ### Love What You Do